etaoxing/semi-supervised-gan/README.md

 See `requirements.txt` for package versions.
 A Jupyter notebook `ssgan_notebook.ipynb` is also provided with Bokeh plots of live updated training metrics.

-> Note: implementation and parameters reported may vary from what the papers describe.
+> Note: Implementation and hyperparameters used may vary slightly from what the papers describe.

-## Example usage with MNIST
+## Example usage

 ```
 python ssgan_exp.py --dataset mnist --epochs 10 --perc_labeled 0.00167 --lr 0.003 --noise_dist uniform --use_weight_norm